emmy3000/alx-higher_level_programming/0x03-python-data_structures/README.md

 #### Write a function that retrieves an element from a list like in C.

 Prototype: def **element_at(my_list, idx):**
-- If idx is negative, the function returns None
+- If idx is negative, the function returns None.
-- If idx is out of range (> of number of element in my_list) the function returns None
+- If idx is out of range (> of number of element in my_list) the function returns None.
+- Not allowed to import any module.
+- Not allowed to use try/except.

+## 2. Replace element

+#### Write a function that replaces an element of a list at a specific position (like in C).

+Prototype: **def replace_in_list(my_list, idx, element):**
+- If idx is negative, the function should not modify anything, and returns the original list.
+- If idx is out of range (> of number of element in my_list), the function should not modify anything, and returns the original list.
-- Not allowed to import any module
+- Not allowed to import any module.
-- Not allowed to use try/except
+- Not allowed to use try/except.

+## 3. Print a list of integers... in reverse!

+#### Write a function that prints all integers of a list, in reverse order.

+Prototype: **def print_reversed_list_integer(my_list=[]):**
+- Format: one integer per line.
+- Not allowed to import any module.
+- Assume that the list only contains integers.
+- Not allowed to cast integers into strings.
+- Use `str.format()` to print integers.